naylom/EncoderQualityCheck/README.md

 the program terminates.
 This output is done at the end to minimise any other work being done that might impact responding to encoder signals in the most timely fashion.

 NB Memory is a scarce resource on an Arduino hence the log is limited - currently 475 entries.

+This code is free to use / copy.
+No warranty implied and used at your own risk.